rockymiss/kitchennippers/README.md

 ### Users Fulfilment
 <ul>
 <li>In order to guide the user to what they want the navigation, footer and content are laid out in a clear way</li>
-<li>the user can find the recipe that is suited to a level for children or beginner adults learning how to cook. </li>
+<li>the user can find the recipe that is suited to a level for a child or beginner adults learning how to cook. </li>
 <li>The recipe can be found on all pages through navigation links or buttons</li>
 <li>Clear instructions are laid out in the recipe page together with a video for assistance</li>
 <li>Everything including the cooking implements are included in the recipe section</li>
-<li>The user can sign up to a monthly newstletter which will give them access to past and future recipes and more tips to learn how to cook</li></ul>
+<li>The idea is that the user can sign up to a monthly newstletter which will give them access to past and future recipes and more tips to learn how to cook</li></ul>

 -----